Structural Identifiability and Discrete Symmetries: Formal Analysis of Determining Systems

 \section{Formal Analysis of Determining Systems}

-Even the linear determining system for \emph{infinitesimal} symmetries is in practise difficult to solve explicitly for systems of ordinary differential equations (the situation is fairly different for partial differential equations where such determining systems are routinely solved by computer algebra packages relying on a combination of heuristics and systematic theory).
-The \emph{finite} determining systems will be explicitly solvable only in exceptional cases.
-However, a formal analysis of the determining system is possible much more often. ``Formal'' has here two meanings: it implies that firstly one only works with the differential equations themselves, trying for example to bring them into a suitable normal form, andy that secondl one considers only formal power series solutions (see \cite{wms:invol} for a more extensive discussion).
+Even the linear determining system $\infdet$ for \emph{infinitesimal} symmetries is often difficult to solve explicitly for systems of ordinary differential equations (the situation is fairly different for partial differential equations where such determining systems are routinely solved by computer algebra packages relying on a combination of heuristics and systematic theory).
+The \emph{finite} determining system $\findet$ will be explicitly solvable only in exceptional cases.
+However, a \emph{formal analysis} of the determining systems is possible much more often. ``Formal'' has here two meanings: it implies that firstly, one only works with the differential equations themselves, trying, for example, to bring them into a suitable normal form, and that secondly, one considers only formal power series solutions (see \cite{wms:invol} for a more extensive discussion).

-In our context, one of the most important information is the size of the solution space: if there is more than one solution, then non-trivial symmetries exist and the given system is not observable.
-There are methods for formally counting solutions (or more precisely freely choosable Taylor coefficients of formal solutions) --- see e.\,g.\ \cite{lh:phd,lh:dcp,wms:str} --- and for the infinitesimal determining system such a counting was already proposed by Schwarz \cite{fs:size}.
+In our context, one of the key quantities is the size of the solution space: if more than one solution exists, then non-trivial symmetries exist, and the given system is not SIO.
+There are methods for formally counting solutions (or more precisely freely choosable Taylor coefficients of formal solutions) --- see e.\,g.\ \cite{lh:phd,lh:dcp,wms:str} --- and for the infinitesimal determining system $\infdet$ such a counting was already performed by Schwarz \cite{fs:size}.

-In this letter, we concentrate only on distinguishing between infinitely many and only finitely many solutions corresponding to the distinction between not even locally observable and locally but not globally observable.
-For this purpose, it suffices to bring the determining system into a kind of normal form.
-For the linear infinitesimal determining system, \emph{Janet bases} provide such a normal form \cite{wms:invol,sz:atls}; in the nonlinear case, one needs the \emph{Thomas decomposition} \cite{dr:habil}.
+In this paper, we concentrate only on distinguishing between infinitely many and only finitely many solutions corresponding to the distinction between control systems which are not even locally SIO and those that are locally, but not globally SIO.
+For this purpose, it suffices to bring the determining system into a kind of normal form from which the size of the solution space can be read off.
+For the linear infinitesimal determining system $\infdet$, \emph{Janet bases} provide such a normal form \cite{wms:invol,sz:atls}; in the nonlinear case, one needs the \emph{Thomas decomposition} \cite{dr:habil} for analysing $\findet$.